kevinyswong/kevinyswong.github.io/index.md

 OF SOLITUDE, as well as the upcoming bestseller, Two Hundred Years of Canines!
 And onward and onward until ONE THOUSAND AND ONE NIGHTS!
 And nearly at the same time the Essex went down, we see still SATURN DEVOURING HIS CHILDREN!
 This time from Goya!
 How slowly the gods feed themselves!
-Great Saturn be taking his mighty time that it took him nigh two centuries to work through an arm and a head!
+Great Saturn sure takes his mighty time that it took him nigh two centuries to work through an arm and a head!
 Keep the kids away from your toys, O Great Saturn.
 It's a choking hazard over there!
 But you sure know how to eat!
 Head first!
 Ate'em good!
 Ew, nasty!